DoSomething/contentful-prototype/docs/development/contentful/contentful-migrations.md

 # Contentful Migrations

-We utilize the [Contentful Migrations CLI](https://github.com/contentful/migration-cli) to help with managing changes to our content models on Contentful.
-The Migration CLI allows us to create migration scripts that programmatically make the changes to a content type when they are run.
+We utilize the [Contentful Migrations CLI](https://github.com/contentful/migration-cli) to manage our Contentful content models.
+The Migration CLI allows us to create migration scripts that programmatically create or update a content type when they are run.
 Keeping changes to our content models in code allows us to better track our changes over time, and also allows modifying all instances of a content type in one fell swoop!

-However, we need to establish a proper process for how we run these migrations, since we currently do not have a system in place to run these migration scripts as part of our build and deploy steps.
-Once we have fine-tuned our process we will be looking into adding it as a step in our deploys.

-## Process

-For the time being, follow these steps when creating Contentful migrations and subsequently running them:
+Follow these steps when creating Contentful migrations and subsequently running them:

 ### 1\) Create the migration file

+For new content types, create a new file in `/contentful/content-types` using the naming convention `contentType.js`.
-Create a new migration file in `/contentful/migrations`.

-Use the following the naming convention `20XX_XX_XX_001_what_this_migration_does.js`.
+For content type updates, create a new file in `/contentful/migrations` using naming convention `20XX_XX_XX_001_what_this_migration_does.js`.
 If there are multiple migrations created on a single calendar date, just keep increasing the three digit reference number `001`.

 ### 2\) Perform a test run of the migration.